blackout157w/addict50plus/BUILDGUIDE.md

 ![acry](https://github.com/user-attachments/assets/d17c68dd-e037-48b1-9191-a806dde19553)

-The bottom middle acrylic is thin, so remove the protective sheet to prevent it from breaking.
+Peel off the bottom middle acrylic protective sheet.
+Be careful not to break it as it is thin.

 ![acry2](https://github.com/user-attachments/assets/819f9d5f-6d78-4225-bae9-80791923589f)